-- How do the ADA and FMLA overlap and interact where an employee has a mental or intellectual disability?
+- How do the ADA and FMLA overlap and interact where an employee has a mental disability?

-- How must counsel communicate with juries regarding mental health claims to include diagnoses and qualification as a disability?
+- How must counsel communicate with juries regarding mental health claims to include diagnoses and qualifications as a disability?

 - What are effective summary judgment and trial strategies?
 When and how to use expert testimony?

-- How do the recent developments with causation apply to mental health disability claims?
+- How do the recent developments with causation apply to mental/intellectual disability claims?